jamesthesnake/PumasDocs.jl/docs/src/tutorials/introduction.md

-# Introduction to PuMaS
+# Introduction to Pumas

-This is an introduction to PuMaS, a software for pharmaceutical modeling and simulation.
+This is an introduction to Pumas, a software for pharmaceutical modeling and simulation.

-The basic workflow of PuMaS is:
+The basic workflow of Pumas is:

 1. Build a model.
 2. Define subjects or populations to simulate or estimate.